B Beck Lievenbruck

 When Painting

 The way you apply your paint can significantly affect the durability of your custom shoes.
+Learning how to customize shoes with paint starts with applying light, thin coats and using high-quality products.

 Use Light, Thin Coats of Paint